iristfu/Places/README.md

     * If the place is in the User's favorites list, the button UI changes to "Added to Favorites" with a red heart; otherwise, it is a white heart with "Add to Favorites"
 * User can unfavorite locations from the favorite list and reorder items on the favorite list.
 * Display the number of favorites the user has on the favorites view, and update this number as the user adds or removes favorites from the list.
-* User can unfavorite locations from the Discover view.
+* User can unfavorite locations from the Discover view and from the Favorites list.
 * User can add a "liked" place to a chosen itinerary.
 * User can edit profile image and bio.
 * For each place, the user can click to see a detail view of the place including the name, location on the map, a description, reviews, etc.